jovaandres/my-repo-from-github/README.md

 # my-repo-from-github

-This repository is created from GitHub a repository for learning git commands
+A repository for learning git commands